saegl5/jiayou_delete_events/README.md

 # Delete 加油 ("jiā yóu") Events

 Google Apps Script for batch deleting events.
-Modify as needed.
+Modify as needed, and back up your calendars before you run the script.

 ```
 WARNING: Deleted events are not recoverable!